 Set 301 redirect

 This step allows to direct customers and search engines to your new store and keep site positions.
 Make sure that “nofollow” and “index, follow” tags are on the expected pages.
 Don’t forget to search for 404 pages that aren’t supposed to be there.
 Verify the status of the internal links and ensure there are no broken ones.
+For detailed guidance on SEO preservation, check our SEO migration guide.
 Next, you should check the website for duplicate content, title tags, meta descriptions, header usage, image attributes, etc.

 Look for 404